If Both Parents Are on the Birth Certificate but Not Married, Who Has Custody?

 - Order child support from either or both parents

-Can a Mother Deny Visitation If the Father Is on the Birth Certificate?
+Can a Mother Deny Visitation if the Father Is on the Birth Certificate?

 What Does “Legal Custody” Mean in Florida?